 "At any rate, this meeting wasn't supposed to happen for some time.
 I had originally scheduled it for the end of the year.
 If anything, your rapid progress is to blame."

 "You've attained a significant level of Spellcraft, Gwen.
 I know you're just seventeen, but you must consider the practical outcome of your growing talent.
-How could either Tower sit idle when you have progressed past a level capable of flooring a few Mages in a duel, to a level capable of pacifying small population centres?"
+How could either Tower sit idle when you have progressed to a tier of destructive power capable of pacifying small population centres?"